Chart Color Schemes

 Infrastructure

-No infrastructure changes or major projects have been identified by AreaSearch as impacting the area.
-Key projects include Aurora Willoughby, Heart Of Willoughby, Sydney Metro City & Southwest, and North Sydney To Northern Beaches Capacity Improvements.
+No infrastructure changes are currently known to affect this area.
+No major projects have been identified by AreaSearch that could impact it.
+Key projects include Aurora Willoughby, Heart Of Willoughby, Sydney Metro City & Southwest, and North Sydney To Northern Beaches Capacity Improvements, with the following list providing more detail on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.